Novig: Legal States, How It Works & Full Review (2026)

 Bottom Line

 Novig is one of the most important platforms in sports betting right now.
 The exchange model is objectively better for bettors — lower hold, no limits, true market pricing.
 If it's legal in your state, there's no reason not to have an account.
 And if you're using EV tools to find edges, Novig is often where you'll find the best price to actually get down on them.
+For the latest NoVig signup offers, see our NoVig promo code guide.

 The $60 CPA and exchange-model economics make Novig a platform worth exploring for any bettor who takes profitability seriously.
 Check their site for the latest state availability and sign up today.